05 Best Women’s Climbing Harnesses 2021 | In-depth Guide

 Misty Mountain Cadillac

-The Misty Mountain Cadillac is the most comfortable harness for women looking to hang on belays for longer periods of time.
+The Misty Mountain Cadillac is the most comfortable climbing harness for women looking to hang on belays for longer periods of time.
 The overall features make it perfect for trad and big walls and to some extent alpine climbing.

 The Waist belt is made extra wide and heavy.
 That’s justified when you have 6 gear loops for carrying the bulk of your trad gears.
 The addition of ice clippers slots does give you freedom on alpines, but the weight is a big disadvantage for that.
 Even then, beginners will love that for testing out what kind of climbing they want to pursue.

-If you are on a hunt for the best women’s climbing harness for alpine and sport purposes, the Pretzl Sitta is just unbeatable when compared to every other one in the scene.
+If you are on a hunt for the best women’s climbing harness for women for alpine and sport purposes, the Pretzl Sitta is just unbeatable when compared to every other one in the scene.
 That might sound like an overstatement, but rigorous testing by independent climbers has proven it all.

-First up, it’s the lightest harness in this review.
+First up, it’s the lightest climbing harness in this review.
 That translates to superior comfort when standing or climbing!
 The Wireframe technology distributes the load equally and makes it robust.
 Despite being minimalist, Pretzl Sitta is durable.